sugarspicenshit/animosys_spambot/README.md

 # animosys_spambot
-a bot that snatches slots from puny human mouse clicks for you
+A bot that snatches slots from cavemen who still use the website with mouse and keyboard.

 This bot is a WIP.